Paul-J-Company/Systems-Design/Systems-Design.md

 &ensp;&ensp;The amount of data needed often grows exponentially with the dimensionality.<br>
 &ensp;&ensp;In high dimensional data, all objects appear to be sparse and dissimilar in many ways,<br>
 &ensp;&ensp;which prevents common data organization strategies from being efficient.<br>
+What is a Polystore?<br>
+&ensp;&ensp;A polystore is the combining of different database technologies tailored for specific use cases,<br>
+&ensp;&ensp;enabling organizations to optimize performance, scalability, and analytical capabilities throughout their infrastructure.<br>
+&ensp;&ensp;Polystores embrace a hybrid approach, leveraging the strengths of different database technologies tailored to specific use cases.<br>

 ### The Six Pillars of Platform Engineering:
 1) [Security:](https://thenewstack.io/the-6-pillars-of-platform-engineering-part-1-security/)<br>